The main findings for February 2013 were:

 Delayed Transfers of Care

-• There were 4,094 patients delayed on the last Thursday of the month, of which 2,386 were acute patients.
-This is an overall decrease of around 100 patients from last month.
+There were 4,012 patients delayed at midnight on the last Thursday of the month, of which 2,505 were acute patients.

-• There were 109,635 total delayed days during the month, of which 64,590 were acute.
-63% of these were attributable to the NHS, 29% were attributable to Social Care and 8% where both agencies were responsible.
+There were 109,163 total delayed days during the month, of which 66,390 were acute.
+65% of all delays were attributable to the NHS, 29% were attributable to Social Care and 6%, where both agencies were responsible.

-Details of delayed transfers of care data for individual organisations are available on the Department of Healh website.
+Details of delayed transfers of care data for individual organisations are available on the Department of Health website.